teachingaway/teachingaway.github.io/pages/design-patent-basics.md

 <img src="/images/design-patent/ipad-v-galaxy-tab-fidler-design-patent-compare.jpg" class="translucent">

 Samsung was making a simple argument: the Galaxy tab doesn’t copy Apple’s ‘889 design patent, its just using public-domain design elements like the prior art like the  a rectangle with rounded corners found in the 1994 "Fiddler" tablet.
+(It was a well-reasoned argument, but did not persuade the jury, who returned a verdict in Apple's favor to the tune of a billion dollars).

 **Penalty for Infringement**.
 The penalties for *design* patent infringement are large, and often larger than the damages in a comparable *utility* patent case.
 This is because design patent damages are not "apportioned."
 In utility patent cases, [damages](http://www.law.cornell.edu/uscode/text/35/284) are awarded in proportion to the extent that the infringing feature drove the defendant’s profits.
 But for design patent infringement, there is no such reduction.
-Instead, the plaintiff is awarded the infringer’s “*[total profit*](http://www.law.cornell.edu/uscode/text/35/289).”
+Instead, the plaintiff is awarded the infringer’s “[total profit](http://www.law.cornell.edu/uscode/text/35/289).”

 The design patent owner may also be awarded an "injunction" – a court order forbidding the defendant from selling any products that use the plaintiff’s patented design.